Plan your trip

 Stretch your legs with a walk from Shoreham Station to Eynsford Station.
 Enjoy listening to local farmer William Alexander as you wander across this rural landscape of rolling hills, deep valleys and meandering rivers.
 Discover a Norman castle, a Roman villa and a feat of Victorian engineering.
 Click here to see the full route...

 In and around Eynsford you'll find the Norman remains of Eynsford Castle, Lullingstone Roman Villa (the largest excavated Roman villa in England) and Lullingstone Country Park.
-There's also Lullingstone Castle and The World Garden, only a short walk from the station.
+There's also Lullingstone Castle and The World Garden, around a 25 minute walk from the station.